British Journal of Surgery

 b) Group authorship

 Results of multicentre studies may be reported under the name of the organizing group; however, the group should identify individuals who accept direct responsibility for the manuscript.
 These individuals should meet the criteria for authorship described above.
-If you wish a list of individuals to be credited with authorship, please add an asterisk (*) after the name of the group in the byline along with a statement that the members of the group are collaborators in the study.
+If you wish a list of individuals to be credited with authorship, please add an asterisk (*) after the name of the group in the byline along with a statement that the members of the group are collaborators of the study.
 The names of group members should then be supplied under the heading of Collaborators.

-Authors must acknowledge any assistance that they received (e.g. provision of writing assistance, literature searching, data analysis, administrative support, supply of materials).
+Authors must acknowledge any assistance they received (e.g. provision of writing assistance, literature searching, data analysis, administrative support, supply of materials).
 If/how this assistance was funded should be described and included with other funding information.
 Written approval should be obtained from anybody listed in acknowledgements, as readers may infer their endorsement of the data and conclusions.